forestnd/MY-NAS/README.md

 add the ip address or hostname of the server using

-Run this command to start the process `ansible -i inventories/inventory.yml.example playbook/nas.yml`
+Run this command to start the process `ansible-playbook -i inventories/inventory.yml.example playbook/nas.yml`

 ## Each Ansible Role does